Web DesignDesign TutorialsWorking with Clients

 • Pink: medical (paediatrics and OBGYN), cosmetics, food, and retail

-Although these trends shouldn't constrain your choices when choosing the colours you use for your site, they're trending for a reason.
-Most likely, your company's overall message is like that of your closest competitors and so picking a colour that's entirely off-colour for your particular industry may hurt (by conveying the wrong message to your customers) more than it can help (by creating a brand that stands above your competition).
+Most likely, your company's overall message is like that of your closest competitors, and so picking a colour that's entirely off-colour for your particular industry may hurt (by conveying the wrong message to your customers) more than it can help (by creating a brand that stands above your competition).

 Sometimes, breaking away from the norm of the market can pay off.
 Thinx is a company that makes period underwear and chooses an edgy colour scheme for its website, rather than the vibrant fuchsias and oranges typical for most female care companies.

-It's because Thinx's customers aren't exclusively females – the target audience is “people with periods,” regardless of gender.
 While blush is technically still part of the pink category, it's a natural, warm tone that echoes the gender-neutrality Thinx's brand and reminds users that they are welcome regardless of whether they think of themselves as females.
-Since it resembles brown, it gently makes them aware of remembering that their products are eco-friendly.

-A more mellow, sweeter pink shade would have been more conforming to the industry norms, but it could be a snare to a significant portion of the audience that Thinx could have.
-Take a moment to think about what makes your business apart from that in your industry, and consider how you could utilise colour to convey the uniqueness of your approach.
+Take a moment to think about what makes your business different from that in your industry, and consider how you could utilise colour to convey the uniqueness of your approach.

 Step 3: Think about your ideal customer and their requirements.